Keenal/Keenal/README.md

 - ⚡ Fun fact: ...
 -->

-Educating myself in the field of Software Engineering with a specializaiton in Cloud Development.
+Educating myself in the field of Software Engineering with a specialization in Cloud Development.

 - 🔭 I’m currently working on Docker, Kubernetes
 - 🌱 I’m currently learning AWS, microservices